GeyserMC/GeyserWiki/_docs/geyser/portforwarding.md

 </div>

 ## Portforwarding on Linux/Windows
 These are (limited) examples of how to open a port under Windows and Linux.
-Additionally, you will need to portforward the port on your router.
+Additionally, you will need to portforward the port on your router/modem - see [here](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/) or [here](https://www.lifewire.com/how-to-port-forward-4163829) for helpful guides.
 Additionally, if you do not have a static IP address, your IP address may change over time.

 <div class="alert alert-info" role="alert">